 For more information, contact Air France's international vaccination centre:

-Here are a few phrases in Japanese that might be useful during your stay in Osaka:
+Here are a few basic Spanish phrases that will make your stay in Santo Domingo a little easier: